Riemannian metrics on differentiable stacks

+Recall the discussion of homotopy fiber product in Section \ref{section:split-fibration} (see also \cite{dh, mm}).
+Given $\phi_1:G_1\to H$ and $\phi_2:G_2\to H$ Lie groupoid maps, their homotopy fiber product $G_1\tilde\times_H G_2$ fits into a square that commutes up to isomorphism of Lie groupoid maps, and that is universal for that property.

+We refer to $\tilde\phi_1$ and $\tilde\phi_2$ as the {\bf homotopy base change} of $\phi_1$ and $\phi_2$, respectively.
+The homotopy fiber product may not exist for general $\phi_1$ and $\phi_2$.
 The following is a sharp formulation of a well-known result (see e.g. \cite[4.4]{dh}).
-It readily implies that Morita maps are stable under homotopy base change, which makes it is easy to compose fractions, and more conceptually, to show that Morita maps form a saturated multiplicative system.
+It readily implies that Morita maps are stable under homotopy base change.

-\begin{proposition} If $\phi_1$ is essentially surjective then the homotopy fiber product is a well-defined Lie groupoid, and its homotopy base change map $\tilde\phi_1$ is a split fibration.
+\begin{proposition} If $\phi_1$ is essentially surjective then the homotopy fiber product exists and its homotopy base change map $\tilde\phi_1$ is a split fibration.
 Moreover, $\phi_1$ is fully faithful if and only if $\tilde\phi_1$ is so. \end{proposition}